AEB-labs/cruddl/README.md

 db.updateSchema(project.getModel()); // create missing collections
 const server = new ApolloServer({
     schema,
-    context: ({ req }) => req // pass request as context so we have a unique context object for each operation });
+    context: ({ req }) => req, // pass request as context so we have a unique context object for each operation });
 server.listen(4000, () => console.log('Server is running on http://localhost:4000/'));
 ```